Road Traffic Collision Data

 Step 1.
 Check the collision data map

-Please use the map available on our Road Safety Dashboard to view your area of interest and ascertain whether there are any collisions recorded.
+Please use the map available on our Road Safety Dashboard to view your area of interest and confirm whether there are any collisions recorded.
 If there are no collisions on the map in your area of interest, we do not have a record of any personal injury collisions in this area since 2017.

 Step 2.
 Request the data

-Send your data request to policyandinsight@cambridgeshire.gov.uk.
+Send a data request email to policyandinsight@cambridgeshire.gov.uk.

-- the date range you require data for (e.g. July 2019 to June 2021)
+• the date range you require data for (e.g. July 2019 to June 2021)

-- your area of interest – ideally defined by a polygon using a shapefile or DXF but an image or a detailed description is acceptable for smaller requests.
+• your area of interest – ideally defined by a polygon using a shapefile or DXF but an image or a detailed description is acceptable for smaller requests.

-- the format you wish to receive your data in – note that our standard format is an Excel spreadsheet and an additional charge is payable for other formats.
+• the format you wish to receive your data in – note that our standard format is an Excel spreadsheet and an additional charge is payable for other formats.

-- whether you require collision descriptions and contributory factors.
+• whether you require collision descriptions and contributory factors.

-- the purpose of your request – this is to establish whether the nature of your work is considered to relate to accident investigation, accident remedial works and/or safety engineering.
+• the purpose of your request – this is to establish whether the nature of your work is considered to relate to accident investigation, accident remedial works and/or safety engineering.
 We are only permitted to provide collision descriptions and contributory factors to parties engaged with this nature of work.

 Step 3.
 Quote